 Not a day goes by without one of the world’s approximately 10,000 zoos announcing the birth of a captive-born resident.
 From elephants to rhinos, these birth announcements are invariably accompanied by the bold claim that this new baby, born into captivity, is helping to secure the future of their species.
-To celebrate World Wildlife Day 2023, which every year falls on March 3, Born Free USA’s Programs Director Liz Tyson-Griffin discusses the issues related to wild animal captivity and what conservation efforts should really look like.
+Born Free USA’s Programs Director Liz Tyson-Griffin discusses the issues related to wild animal captivity and what conservation efforts should really look like.

 By Liz Tyson-Griffin, PhD, Born Free USA Programs Director